How much is a million-dollar term life insurance policy?

 50Term length30 yearsAverage monthly rate$367.58

-A million-dollar life insurance policy makes sense for someone whose loved ones will need a million dollars in support after the insured has passed away.
+A million-dollar life insurance policy makes sense for someone whose loved ones may need a million dollars in support after the insured has passed away.

 Pro tip: